Is Durban Safe? 6 Areas to Avoid in This South African City

 uMkhuze Game Reserve is part of a mosaic of protected areas that comprise iSimangaliso Wetland Park, South Africa’s first UNESCO World Heritage Site.

-There is a network of roads to explore, but the thick coastal vegetation doesn’t make for easy wildlife viewing.
+A network of roads exists to explore, but the thick coastal vegetation doesn’t make for easy viewing of wildlife.

 4. Ithala

 Little-known Ithala is perhaps the most scenic of all the game reserves near Durban.
-Although not a Big 5 destination (lions are absent), there is a fair amount of wildlife around, including both black and white rhinos.
+Although not a Big five destination (lions are absent), there is a fair amount of wildlife around, including black and white rhinos.

 The mountainous terrain with associated cliff faces and rocky river beds is prime territory for leopards